Cricket at the 2003 South Pacific Games

 Cricket at the 2003 South Pacific Games was contested by six teams.
 The gold medal was won by Papua New Guinea.

 First round

-The six participating teams were placed into one pool.
+The six participating teams were placed in one pool.
 Papua New Guinea won all five of their matches, including a match against New Caledonia where they scored more than 500 runs.
-Fiji finished second in the group, thus joining Papua New Guinea in the gold medal match.
-Samoa and the Cook Islands contested the bronze medal match.
+Fiji finished second in the group, thus joining Papua New Guinea in the gold medal match, where the latter won by 2 runs.
+In the bronze medal match, Cook Islands defeated Samoa by 85 runs.